Pakistan at the 2010 Asian Games

 Pakistan participated in the 2010 Asian Games held in Guangzhou, China on 12–27 November 2010.
-These games provided a field hockey (men) gold after 20 years at the Asian Games, the country's eighth overall, and also its first major title since winning the 1994 World Cup in Sydney, Australia.
+These games yielded three team gold medals for Pakistan, including a field hockey (men) gold after 20 years at the Asian Games, the country's eighth overall, and also its first major field hockey title since winning the 1994 World Cup in Sydney, Australia.
 It also saw Pakistan become gold medallist in the inaugural events of cricket (women) and squash (men's team).
-Pakistan had won the inaugural squash singles (men's) event at the 1998 Asian Games in Bangkok, Thailand.

 Opening ceremony

 Originally, the Commonwealth Games gold medalist Azhar Hussain was nominated to carry the flag, but a conflict with his training schedule forced the officials to nominate the country's field hockey captain, Zeeshan Ashraf instead.
 Pakistan's president, Asif Ali Zardari, attended the opening ceremony as a guest of the Chinese.

 Medalists

 Baseball

-The Pakistan baseball team has qualified for the Asian Games after winning the Asia Cup qualifiers in Islamabad this year.
+The Pakistan baseball team qualified for the Asian Games after winning the Asia Cup qualifiers in Islamabad earlier in the year.